chrys-exaucet/Online-Test/README.md

 4. Modify the user name of the database and the associated password in the jdbcProperties.txt property file (in src / jdbcProperties / jdbcProperties.properties)
 5. Launch the application in the main (src / surveyLauncher / QCMLauncher)

+        For further informations, don't hesitate  to look at the documentation folder.

        Any trouble or insight?
 Feel free to open an isse.